pynbody/pynbody/docs/tutorials/data_access.rst

  In [72]: f_sphere = f[Sphere('10 kpc')]

+This
-For a list of filters, see  :py:mod:`pynbody.filt`.
+For more information and a list of filters, see  :py:mod:`pynbody.filt`.

 Where next?